Gaucho-Racing/lvgltesting/README.md

-Depends on CMake, pkg-config, and SDL2
+Depends on CMake, pkgconf, and SDL2

 Compile with
 `cmake .`